Irene Aldana: Ultimate Fighting Championship

 Aldana faced Yana Kunitskaya on July 10, 2021 at UFC 264.
 At the weigh-ins, Aldana weighed in at 139.5 pounds, three and a half pounds over the bantamweight non-title fight limit.
 Her bout proceeded at catchweight and she was fined 30% of her purse, which went go to her opponent Kunitskaya.
 Aldana won the fight via technical knockout in round one.

 Aldana was next expected to face Germaine de Randamie at UFC 268 in New York, NY.
 However, de Randamie withdrew in early September due to injury.

 Aldana was scheduled to face Aspen Ladd on April 9, 2022 at UFC 273.
 However, Aldana withdrew in late March for unknown reasons and was replaced by former UFC Women's Bantamweight Championship challenger Raquel Pennington.

 Aldana faced Macy Chiasson on September 10, 2022 at UFC 279.
 She won the fight via knockout in the third round via an upkick to Chaisson's body.
 The win earned Aldana her second Performance of the Night bonus award.

 Aldana was scheduled to headline UFC Fight Night 223 in a rematch with Raquel Pennington on May 20, 2023.
 On May 2, 2023, it was announced that Aldana would replace Julianna Peña in headlining UFC 289 on June 10, 2023, in a Bantamweight Championship match against champion Amanda Nunes.
 Aldana lost the bout via unanimous decision, after being dominated for all five rounds.

 Aldana faced Karol Rosa on December 16, 2023, at UFC 296.
 She won the bout via unanimous decision.
 This fight earned them the Fight of the Night award.
 The two women set a single-fight women's bantamweight record for 349 significant strikes.
 Rosa also broke the record for most leg kicks landed in a single UFC bout with 95.
 The previous record was 76.

 Aldana faced Norma Dumont on September 14, 2024, at UFC 306.
 She lost the fight by unanimous decision.

+On July 17, 2026, it was reported that Aldana had retired from mixed martial arts.